andrewferlitsch/Gap/docs/specs/vision_spec.md

 A `TypeError` is raised if the type of the parameter is not the expected type.
 A `AttributeError` is raised if an invalid configuration setting is specified.
 A `IndexError` is raised if the size of the labels list does not match the size of the images list.
+A `FileNotFoundError` is raised if a local image is not found.
+A `TimeoutError` is raised if a remote image is not retrieved.

 ### 1.3 Images Properties